NelsonToroDev/TechChallenge-TypeScriptReactQuery/README.md

 Here are the steps to follow:

-- :white_check_mark: Fetch 100 rows of data using the API.
+- ✅ Fetch 100 rows of data using the API.
-- :white_check_mark: Display the data in a table format, similar to the example.
+- ✅ Display the data in a table format, similar to the example.
-- [] Provide the option to color rows as shown in the example.
+- ✅ Provide the option to color rows as shown in the example.
 - [] Allow the data to be sorted by country as demonstrated in the example.
 - [] Enable the ability to delete a row as shown in the example.
 - [] Implement a feature that allows the user to restore the initial state, meaning that all deleted rows will be recovered.